 - The need to encourage capacity building is also acknowledged.
 For the APSF capacity building in developing countries within the Pacific region is a particular priority which may necessitate greater weight being given to the input of students.

 When formulating its recommendations for the Trustees, the Research Committee particularly favours activities that seem likely to lead to improved systems of managing land, water, plants and animals in ways which will enhance the productivity and quality of food, fisheries, plants and forests, while simultaneously conserving the natural environment, preserving biodiversity, avoiding pollution of soils and water, and enhancing human welfare.

-The next round of applications will open on 20 January 2020 and will close at 5.00pm on March 6 2020, for new grants beginning in July 2020.
+The next round of applications will open on 20 January 2021 and will close in 2021, for new grants beginning in July 2021.
 Please note that applications will only be received online from this website.
 To submit an application you must first register by clicking here.
 This page provides further guidelines and details of how to apply.Apply Now

 Get In Touch

 To learn more about the Australia & Pacific Science Foundation, or to speak to a member of our team, please get in touch with us here